jacoblee93/auto-docstrings/README.md

 During development, I added some filtering steps to try to only perform the LLM-powered steps on non-test TypeScript files that have at least one uncommented declaration that would be a good candidate for a TSDoc comment.

+### Document ingestion/splitting

+To get started quickly, I reused an existing vector store optimized for [ChatLangChain](https://github.com/langchain-ai/chat-langchain).
+Experimenting and optimizing the ingestion and splitting steps (and ingesting the JS specific docs rather than the Python ones!) would almost certainly improve performance.

 # 🙏 Thank you!